-29.13.2.
 Boundary-scan and the Two-wire Interface

-The two Two-wire Interface pins SCL and SDA have one additional control signal in the scan-chain; Two-wire Interface Enable - TWIEN.
-As shown in the figure below, the TWIEN signal enables a tri-state buffer with slew-rate control in parallel with the ordinary digital port pins.
-A general scan cell as shown in Figure 29-11 General Boundary-scan Cell used for Signals for Comparator and ADC on page 348 is attached to the TWIEN signal.
+The two Two-wire Interface pins SCL and SDA have one additional control signal in the scanchain; Two-wire Interface Enable - TWIEN.
+As shown in Figure 129, the TWIEN signal enables a tri-state buffer with slew-rate control in parallel with the ordinary digital port pins.
+A general scan cell as shown in Figure 133 is attached to the TWIEN signal.